Maria-Boza/Automatic-Plant-Waterer/index.md

 ## Sunlight

-The current amount of sunlight revieved is:
+The current amount of sunlight recieved is:

 ## Current Watering Cycle